 - International, EU, and other non-DSA funded students

-Disability Support also have a small team of Specialist Learning Support Tutors who provide learning support sessions to students not eligible for Disabled Students’ Allowance.
+Disability Support and Inclusion also have a small team of Specialist Learning Support Tutors who provide learning support sessions to students not eligible for Disabled Students’ Allowance.

 I need further support

 You can book a one-to-one online appointment with one of our Disability Advisors who will be able to support you further.
-Take a look at our article What student support services are available? for more information on contacting the team during this time.
+Take a look at our article What student support services are available at King's? for more information on contacting the team.

 I'm struggling with my studies, where could I go for help?

-If you are looking for support that specifically relates to how your disability is affecting your study, there are a variety of study support options at King's available to support you:
+If you're looking for support because your disability is affecting how you study, there are many study support options available.

-- You could contact Disability Support for advice.
+- You could contact Disability Support & Inclusion for advice.
 The service provides one-to-one appointments, drop-in sessions and study skills workshops which you may find useful.

-- You could contact your personal tutor or course leader, who will be able to discuss support options with you and anything specifically provided by your department(s).
+- You could contact your personal tutor or course leader.
+They'll be able to discuss support options with you and anything specifically provided by your department.
+You can find out more about your personal tutor's role by reading our article Who is my personal tutor & what do they do?

 Who can I contact if I need academic support?

 - For specific support on an assignment topic, you can contact your module leader/lecturer.
 Academic staff usually hold dedicated ‘office hours' for students throughout the week.
-Your course handbook or our Faculties and Departments webpage will include a list of key contacts within your faculty/department.
-Alternatively, you can find a list of academic contact details within our article Academic department contact details.
+Your course handbook or our faculties and departments webpage will include a list of key contacts within your faculty/department.
+Alternatively, you can find a list of academic contact details within our article Faculty Student Hubs: Contacting & visiting your faculty.

 - If your studies have been affected by unforeseen circumstances, you may be able to apply for mitigating circumstances; read our article What are mitigating circumstances? for more information.